-• any written policy guidelines formulated by the Forum on Food Regulation
+• any written policy guidelines formulated by the Food Ministers' Meeting

-The Ministerial Policy Guideline Addition to Food of Substances other than Vitamins and Minerals4 includes specific order policy principles for substances added to achieve a solely technological function, such as processing aids.
+The Ministerial Policy Guideline Addition to Food of Substances other than Vitamins and Minerals includes specific order policy principles for substances added to achieve a solely technological function, such as processing aids.
 These specific order policy principles state that permission should be granted where:

-- the purpose for adding the substance can be articulated clearly by the manufacturer as achieving a solely technological function (i.e. the 'stated purpose') - the addition of the substance to food is safe for human consumption - the amounts added are consistent with achieving the technological function - the substance is added in a quantity and a form which is consistent with delivering the stated purpose
+- the purpose for adding the substance can be articulated clearly by the manufacturer as achieving a solely technological function (i.e., the 'stated purpose') - the addition of the substance to food is safe for human consumption - the amounts added are consistent with achieving the technological function - the substance is added in a quantity and a form which is consistent with delivering the stated purpose - no nutrition, health or related claims are to be made regarding the substance.